-The Upper Arlington High School Golden Bear Bands consist of the Marching Band, Symphonic Band, Concert Band, Pep Band, and Jazz Bands.
+The Upper Arlington High School Golden Bear Bands consist of the Marching Band, Symphonic Band, Concert Band, Gold Band, Pep Band, and Jazz Bands.
 Students also have the opportunity to audition and perform in several honor groups and solo & ensemble performances.

 - Successful completion of one year in the Band program satisfies the Arts requirement for graduation.

 - Participating in Marching Band for two full seasons entitles the student to receive the PE Credit exemption.